 Despite being in the middle of a global pandemic, Whitney was determined to get care at the CFDT.
 She contacted the center and arrived at CHOP on June 15 for a full evaluation.

 “It was scary in general not knowing how it would affect the pregnancy,” says Whitney about being pregnant during the pandemic.
 “Then, getting the diagnosis … I was so sad.
 I was crying all the time.
 It was really, really hard.
-As soon as we got to CHOP, I felt so much better.
+As soon as we found CHOP, I felt so much better.
 Based on the online research I had done, I knew we were at the best place in the world for this.
 And everyone we interacted with at CHOP was so kind, caring and compassionate … it made everything feel less scary.”

 “Based on the online research I had done, I knew we were at the best place in the world for this.
 And everyone at CHOP was so kind … it made everything feel less scary.”